-Further, when engaging with the DMV on our Facebook and Twitter sites you are subject to the Terms of Service (TOS).
-Content (photos, videos, etc.) you share with or post to DMV pages are subject to the TOS of the host site.
-The DMV is not responsible for limits Facebook or Twitter may place on speech as a result of violations of the TOS.
-Content shared may be used by the owners of the host site for their own purposes according to the site-specific TOS.
-The DMV encourages the public to review host site TOS prior to engaging with our Facebook and Twitter sites so they fully understand their rights.
+When engaging with the Vermont DMV on social media, you agree to the terms outlined in this social media policy (Policy).
+Further, when engaging with Vermont DMV on Facebook, Instagram, or Twitter sites, you are subject to the host site’s Terms of Service (TOS).
+Content (photos, videos, etc.) you share with or post to Vermont DMV Facebook, Instagram, and Twitter pages are subject to the TOS of the host site.
+The State of Vermont is not responsible for limits Facebook, Instagram, or Twitter may place on speech due to violations of the TOS.
+Content shared may be used by the owners of the host site for their purposes according to the site-specific TOS.
+The State of Vermont encourages the public to review the host site TOS before engaging with the State of Vermont’s social media accounts, so they fully understand their rights.

 User Generated Content

-Constituents are encouraged to share comments and content on our Facebook and Twitter sites.
-In order to ensure these forums remain venues Vermonters of all ages feel welcome to express diverse viewpoints and participate in democratic processes, content and comments shared should adhere to the standards outlined in this Policy and host site TOS, and should follow all copyright and trademark laws.
+The public is encouraged to share comments and content with Vermont DMV.
+To ensure the social account remains a venue where people feel welcome to express diverse viewpoints and participate in democratic processes, content and comments shared should adhere to the standards outlined in this Policy and host site TOS and should follow all copyright and trademark laws.

-- Profane or obscene language or content.
+- Profane or obscene language or content

-- Defamatory language.
+- Defamatory language

-- Content intended to sexually harass others.
+- Content intended to sexually harass others

-- Threats of violence or to public safety.
+- Threats of violence or to public safety

-- Information that may compromise the safety or security of the public, including public systems, and infrastructure.
+- Information that may compromise the safety or security of the public, including public systems, and infrastructure

-- Information that may compromise the safety or security of the State, including State employees.
+- Information that may compromise the safety or security of the State, including State employees

-- Personal attacks on individuals with offensive content or language which targets race, ethnicity, religion, national origin, gender, gender identity, sexual orientation or disability status.
+- Personal attacks on individuals with offensive content or language which targets race, ethnicity, religion, national origin, gender, gender identity, sexual orientation, or disability status

-- Solicitations of commerce or advertisements for products, services, entities or individuals.
+- Solicitations of commerce or advertisements for products, services, entities, or individuals

-- Spam or links to malicious or harmful software.
+- Spam or links to malicious or harmful software

-- Content intended to impersonate another person or legitimate organization.
+- Content intended to impersonate another person or legitimate organization

 Customer Use Policy

-Hidden content or comments are available to the commenter and “friends” only.
+Hidden content or comments are available to the commenter and friends only.
 Removal of content and comments will be reserved for the most egregious violations of this Policy.
-Comments removed from our Facebook account will be documented and saved by the DMV and will be subject to the State of Vermont’s Public Records Act (PRA).
-No record is created when content or comments are automatically hidden by Facebook automated tools (such as the profanity filter), thus the DMV will be unable to provide records responsive to requests for this information.
-The list of words which are blocked from appearing on the site are available upon request made to the DMV (dmv.vermont.gov/public-records).
-Express or implied threats of violence or to public safety may be referred to the Vermont State Police for investigation.
+Comments removed from our Facebook and/or Instagram accounts will be documented and saved by the Vermont DMV and will be subject to the State of Vermont’s Public Records Act (PRA).
+No record is created when content or comments are automatically hidden by Facebook or Instagram’s automated tools (such as the profanity filter); thus, the Vermont DMV cannot provide records responsive to requests for this information.
+Content and comments on Twitter will not be edited or removed.

 Individual accounts will not be blocked or banned.
 Accounts established as “bots” (automated accounts) or fake accounts (not associated with a verifiable specific individual or organization, such as parody accounts) will be blocked or banned.